Commitments and Contingencies Commitments and Contingencies

 Harbor Pointe Tax Increment Financing

 The total debt service shortfall over the life of the bond is uncertain as it is based on ad valorem taxes, assessed property values, property tax rates, LIBOR and future potential development ranging until 2036.
-The Company’s future total principal obligation under the Harbor Pointe Agreement will be no more than $2.21 million, the principal amount of the bonds, as of September 30, 2020.
+The Company’s future total principal obligation under the Harbor Pointe Agreement will be no more than $2.23 million, the principal amount of the bonds, as of March 31, 2020.
 In addition, the Company may have an interest obligation on the note based on the principal balance and LIBOR rates in effect at future payment dates.
-During the three and nine months ended September 30, 2020, the Company did not fund any debt service shortfalls.
-During the three and nine months ended September 30, 2019, the Company funded $0 and $44 thousand, respectively, in debt service shortfalls.
-No amounts have been accrued for this as of September 30, 2020 as a reasonable estimate of future debt service shortfalls cannot be determined based on variables noted above.
+During the three months ended March 31, 2020 and 2019, the Company did not fund any debt service shortfalls.
+No amounts have been accrued for this as of March 31, 2020 as a reasonable estimate of future debt service shortfalls cannot be determined based on variables noted above.

 The entire disclosure for commitments and contingencies.